AdguardTeam/AdGuardDNS/doc/externalhttp.md

 ##  <a href="#backend-billstat" id="backend-billstat" name="backend-billstat">Backend Billing Statistics</a>

 This is the service to which the [`BILLSTAT_URL`][env-billstat_url] environment variable points.
+Supports `http(s):` and `grpc(s)` URLs.
+In case of GRPC protocol, the service must correspond to `./internal/backendpb/backend.proto`.
-This service must provide one endpoint:
+In case of HTTP protocol this service must provide one endpoint:
 `POST /dns_api/v1/devices_activity`, it must respond with a `200 OK` response code and accept a JSON document in the following format: